 Question sets:

 Description: On some weeks you will be required to complete a question set based on the assigned lectures/readings/films and upload your responses to Carmen.
 These question sets will be completed either individually or as a group.
-Individual: a set of question that you will respond to as an individual.
+Individual: a set of questions that you will respond to as an individual.
 You will upload your own responses to these questions to Carmen by the assigned date/time.
 Group: a set of questions that you will complete with your pre-assigned group (outside of class time).
-A member of your group will be assigned as the leader and will be responsible for uploading your group’s responses to these questions on Tuesdays by 3:45 pm (i.e., just before we meet for the synchronis session).
+A member of your group will be assigned as the leader and will be responsible for uploading your group’s responses to these questions on Tuesdays by 3:45 pm (i.e., just before we meet for the synchronous session).
 I expect that for all group question sets, you work as a team and that the submitted material was generated by all group members.
 Failure to contribute to group question sets will result in a grade of “0” for that assignment.
 Further details on each question set (individual/group) will be provided in Carmen.
 Dates are marked on the course schedule below.
 Be sure to prepare in advance – waiting until the last minute to conduct group work will lead to scheduling conflicts and/or low-quality work.

 Academic Integrity: All question sets will be available on Carmen and will be open-book and open-note, I encourage collaboration with peers on the individual assignments and expect it on the group assignments.